gobelins-axis/axis-api/README.md

 ### Build

-Pushing to master triggers a build via Github Action to create the bundle file.
+Pushing to main triggers a build via Github Action to create the bundle file.

 ## Authors